Fivetran Platform Connector link

 ---|---|

-destination_id | The ID of the group for which MAR is calculated. |
+destination_id | The ID of the destination for which MAR is calculated. |

 free_type | If it is free MAR, the value indicates the type of free MAR.
-For paid MAR, the value is PAID . |
+For paid MAR,the value is PAID . |

 incremental_rows | The number of new distinct primary keys on the current day synced for the connector. |

-connector_id | The ID of the connector for which MAR is calculated. |
+connector_name | The name of the connector for which MAR is calculated. |

 measured_date | The date in UTC format of when MAR is calculated. |